Manal Anis

 Advisor: Dr. Mohamed Boubekri

-Bhaswati Mukherjee is a doctoral student in the School of Architecture.
-Her research investigates how the built environment can be designed to improve the health and wellbeing of its occupants.
-She has a Master of Architecture from the University of Kansas with a Health and Wellness certificate, and a Bachelor of Architecture from the School of Planning and Architecture, Delhi, India.
-Read more about Bhaswati.
+Bhaswati Mukherjee is a Ph.D.
+Candidate in the Department of Architecture, whose research interest lies in investigating how the built environment can be designed to improve the health and wellbeing of its occupants.
+Her research focuses on investigating the impacts of daylighting on the circadian rhythm of office workers.
+She is also working on developing lighting metrics that take circadian health into account and provide design guidelines for healthy indoor lighting.
+She has a Master of Architecture from the University of Kansas with a Health and Wellness certificate, and a Bachelor of Architecture from School of Planning and Architecture, Delhi, India.

 Junyoung Myung